pnucolab/VarCas-OFFinder/README.md

    https://s3.eu-central-1.amazonaws.com/platinum-genomes/2017-1.0/hg38/small_variants/NA12878/NA12878.vcf.gz. for the human genome. the system has a default value (Target Genome = Homo sapiens (GRCH38/hg38)-Human, PAM type = SpCas9 from streptococcus pyogenes: 5'-NGG-3,
     target sequnce = CAGCAACTCCAGGGGGCCGC and Mismatch = 0)
-- The default value can be used or enter your preference for each input.
+- The default value can be used or you can enter your preference for each input.